acepsaepudin/laravel4-multilingual/README.md

 ## Demo

-To test that it works, use the following routes, to display the current language information:
+To see how it works, use the following routes:

 ```php
 <?php